RoanBrand/ArduinoSerialToTCPBridgeClient/README.md

 # Arduino Serial to TCP Bridge Client
 Arduino client for the [Serial To TCP Bridge Protocol](https://github.com/RoanBrand/SerialToTCPBridgeProtocol) gateway service.

 Open a TCP connection to a server from the Arduino using just serial.
-(No shields or network HW)
+No Ethernet/WiFi shields necessary.
+Quickly communicate with other servers and make network apps using minimal hardware.
 See [this](https://github.com/RoanBrand/SerialToTCPBridgeProtocol) for more information on the protocol and for the **Protocol Gateway** you will need to run on the host the Arduino is connected to serially.

 ## Dependencies